 - Revising the paper: Most often, the referee's report is that the paper has merit, but needs improvement.
-The revision will occur during Spring term. - Speaking about your work: You will speak about your work in a proposal in Winter term, and then at Academic Excellence Showcase in Spring term on May 30, 2013.
-You are strongly encouraged to give a short talk at the Pacific Northwest MAA Meeting in April at the University of Portland in late April, as this is your opportunity to both demonstrate the fruits of your efforts and to meet students and professors of mathematics from other universities (networking is often crucial in a job search), which affords the chance to become part of the wider mathematical community.
+The revision will occur during Spring term. - Speaking about your work: You will speak about your work in a proposal in Winter term, and then at Academic Excellence Showcase in Spring term on Thursday May 29, 2014.
+If the timing of the conference is appropriate you will be strongly encouraged to give a short talk at the Northwest Undergraduate Mathematics Symposium (NUMS), as this would give you the opportunity to both demonstrate the fruits of your efforts and to meet students and professors of mathematics from other universities (networking is often crucial in a job search), which affords the chance to become part of the wider mathematical community.
 This process is analogous to the professional mathematician speaking about ongoing or completed work at colloquia and meetings.
+Finally, in the Spring term you will give a two hour presentation on your topic.